jaysyrk/vakt-os/docs/NEXT.md

 working list: what to do next, in what order, and what is deliberately not being done yet.

-Move things out of here as they land.
-An item that has been "next" for months is either not next or not real — say which.

 ---

 ## Blocking everything else